sasongko26/blankon-wallpapers/README.md

 and the current active development named Tambora.

-This branch is for Tambora.
+This branch is for Suroboyo.

 Please go to http://blankonlinux.or.id to explore about BlankOn.